benblack769/GraphOptimizer/README.md

 A kernel, which has input and output, which is read through once per run, and an internal state, which is updated over many runs over the kernel.

 A platform, which contains many kernels.
 The internal state is shared between kernels on the same platform.
+The internal state can be accessed at any time after compilation.

 Before any data is acted upon, the kernels have to be described and then compiled.